OR WAIT null SECS

 ANDREAS KRAMER: If the preconditions described in the first question have not been achieved, and the necessary infrastructure has not been established, large-scale implementation of hydrogen is expected to face significant challenges and may ultimately fail.

-DANIEL PATRICK: Supply and demand is one of the largest obstacles we face in hydrogen today.
+DANIEL PATRICK: Supply and demand is one of the largest obstacles hydrogen faces today.
 We are stuck in the classic “chicken-or-the-egg” situation.
 Hydrogen producers need confidence that there will be eager consumers, while consumers need reassurance there will be a consistent supply of hydrogen to suit their needs.
 Both sides of the supply chain seem to be looking at the other, waiting to see what will happen next.
 With the number of hydrogen projects on the horizon and the ever-growing demand sector, this seems to be a short-term issue.
 Once we get past the supply-and-demand hurdle, the next challenge will be bringing down the cost of hydrogen.
 Companies and consumers are generally willing to pay a “green” premium, but there are still significant economic gains to be made before hydrogen becomes adopted as a mainstream energy carrier.

 Click here to read Part 1: Roundtable Q&A: The State of Hydrogen in the Turbomachinery Industry.